JonnyBanana/DUCKY_REAPER/README.md

 Video testing the exploit on an iPhone:
 </BR>
-(I advise you not to do it on an iPhone, because it can seriously damage the hardware and you have to do a wipe reset with the Tunes to restore the phone ...)
+(I advise you not to do it on an iPhone, because it can seriously damage the</BR> hardware and you have to do a wipe reset with the Tunes to restore the phone!)

 </BR>